HDB Power Of Attorney In Singapore: 7 Things To Know

 Hdb power of attorney

-If you want to buy, sell, or rent out their HDB flat in Singapore, you will need to sign some legal documents to finalise the transaction.
+If you want to buy, sell, or rent out their Housing and Development Board (HDB) flat in Singapore, you will need to sign some legal documents to finalise the transaction.

 But there are some cases where you cannot personally attend such meetings due to personal errands or for whatever reason.
 In this case, you can consider securing an HDB Power of Attorney.